New! Transflo Mobile+ 7.1 Release Notes

-Release 7.0 of the Transflo Mobile+ app provides the following enhancements, improvements, and bug fixes for users with smart phones or tablet devices running supported versions of Android OS 9 or newer or iOS 14 or newer.
-Users can tentatively expect Release 7.0 to be available in a phased rollout beginning as early as January 12, 2026 with most users receiving the updated 7.0 app by February 10, 2026.
+Release 7.1 of the Transflo Mobile+ app provides the following enhancements, improvements, and bug fixes for users with smart phones or tablet devices running Android OS 9 or newer or iOS 14 or newer.
+Users can tentatively expect Release 7.1 to be available in a phased rollout beginning as early as March 16, 2026 with most users receiving the updated 7.1.x app by April 14, 2026.

-As of January 27, 2026, the most current release levels with patch updates are:
+As of March 12, 2026, the most current Transflo Mobile+ app release versions are:

 -